 Choose another country or region to see content specific to your location

-The distinct yet related activities of Monitoring, Evaluation, Policy Analysis and Learning (MEPAL) offer a crosscutting service to all our other areas of expertise and are integrated into every stage of our work from design through implementation to lesson-learning at the end of a programme to ensure we deliver lasting results and maximize Value for Money.
+The distinct yet related activities of Monitoring, Evaluation & Learning (MEPAL) offer a cross-cutting service to all our other areas of expertise and are integrated into every stage of our work from design through implementation to lesson-learning at the end of a programme to ensure we deliver lasting results and maximizes Value for Money (VfM).

 We design and implement flexible, participatory MEPAL approaches and also provide tools and technical solutions to monitor the present, evaluate the past and shape the future.
 With gender and inclusion being a key component of our work, our approaches are focused on continual improvement and learning within organisations, development sectors and programmes.
-We have an established track record in the conduct of complex evaluations, and are at the forefront of thinking in MEPAL for adaptive programme management.
-Through our interventions, we contribute towards improved performance, accountability and demonstrating the value of client investment so that value for money can be optimised.
+We aim at long-term goals to improve existing and future management of output, outcomes and impact.
+We have an established track record in the conduct of complex and multi-country program evaluations and are at the forefront of thinking in MEPAL for adaptive programme management.
+We practice continuous assessment of programmes on the basis of comprehensive information monitoring the progress of ongoing activities.
+Through our interventions, we contribute towards improved performance and accountability and demonstrate the value of client investment so that value for money can be optimised.
 The breadth of our in-house expertise, coupled with our practical experience in many of the key sectors lies at the heart of our M&E reputation and service.

 Click here to read more...